abi-gmail-github/fixtures/README.md

 ---------------------------------------
 work in progress on pydantic models in dev 13:36 PM work completed on Sqlalchemy class in dev 13:58 PM

+new work completed on pydantic models class 14:40 PM